Location scouting in Milan and production logistics

 Private historical estates and basecamps

 Milan hides exceptional architecture behind closed doors.
-We have collected a private archive of locations over the years and provide curated decks upon request.
+Courage Production has built a private archive of Milan locations over the years and provides curated decks upon request.

 We work directly with owners and the top location agencies to negotiate property buyouts for private villas and historical palazzos.
 Securing the location is only the first step.
 We assess internal electrical capacity, insure the property against equipment damage, organize vehicle access through narrow courtyards, and build a functional basecamp for your photo production talent and crew.